I just saw a guy serving in Vietnam, John Kerry, giving his reaction to President Bush's speech.

 Besides, aren't people polluting too?

-Are you gonna tax people for driving their SUVs, tax people for driving the what people pollute?
+Are you going to tax people for driving their SUVs, tax people for driving their what?

-I mean, we're there are more people than there are bureaucrats.
+I mean, there are more people than there are bureaucrats.

 Just dumb.

-It is just dumb, and it's all based on a false premise, and that is that we're destroying the uh the planet.
+And it's all based on a false premise, and that is that we're destroying the planet.

-The this is Jim Coonan of the Associated Press.
+This is Jim Koonin in the Associated Press.

 I'm not quite sure how to interpret this.

-Uh the National Democratic Party has spent millions on raising money on consultants building state parties, entering the weeks before the election day with the only about one-fifth as much cash as the Republicans for races that could decide control of Congress.
+The National Democratic Party has spent millions on raising money, on consultants, building state parties, entering the weeks before the election day with only about one-fifth as much cash as the Republicans for races that could decide control of Congress.

 Even in that effort, though, it has set aside only an average of $60,000 in each of the 40 most competitive congressional races in the country.